Legal Help Online Dashboard

 Proportions of Needs a Legal Help Website Serves

 How many of a jurisdiction’s justice needs is a website serving?
 How much of the public are they connecting with?
-This data presents the proportion of website visits compared with local population with legal needs.
+This data presents the proportion of website visits compared with the local population with legal needs.

 Legal Needs Online